-PokerStars NJ partnered with Resorts Casino & Hotel Atlantic City in 2013 to offer online poker, while PokerStars PA partnered with Mount Airy Casino to bring online poker to the Keystone State on Nov.
-4.
+PokerStars NJ partnered with Resorts Casino & Hotel Atlantic City in 2013 to offer online poker, while PokerStars PA partnered with Mount Airy Casino to bring online poker to the Keystone State in 2019.

 Pennsylvania and New Jersey players can rediscover why PokerStars remains the worldwide leader for peer-to-peer gameplay.